ycao56/klusterlet-addon-operator/operator-sdk/doc/dev/testing/travis-build.md

                 1. Make sure the metrics Service was created.
                 2. Get metrics via proxy pod and make sure they are present.
                 3. Perform linting of the existing metrics.
                 4. Perform checks on each custom resource generated metric and makes sure the name, type, value, labels and metric are correct.
         2. Run local test (namespace is auto-generated and deleted by test framework).
-            1. Start operator using `up local` subcommand.
+            1. Start operator using the `run --local` subcommand.
             2. Run memcached scale test (described in step 4.3.1.3)
     4. Run [TLS library tests][tls-tests].
         1. This test runs multiple simple tests of the operator-sdk's TLS library.
 The tests run in parallel and each tests runs in its own namespace.

 ### Ansible tests

-1. Run [ansible molecule tests][ansible-molecule].
+1. Run [ansible molecule tests][ansible-molecule]. (`make test-e2e-ansible-molecule)
     1. Create and configure a new ansible type memcached-operator.
     2. Create cluster resources.
     3. Run `operator-sdk test local` to run ansible molecule tests
-    4. Change directory to [`test/ansible-inventory`][ansible-inventory] and run `operator-sdk test local`
+    4. Change directory to [`test/ansible`][ansible-test] and run `operator-sdk test local`

 **NOTE**: All created resources, including the namespace, are deleted using a bash trap when the test finishes